projectolympus/keen-trade/README.md

 # Keen Trade

-**Keen Trade** is a Spigot plugin that adds automatic trading with Villagers, with more features to come.
+**Keen Trade** is a Spigot plugin that adds automatic trading with Villagers.

 ## Feature Roadmap